6 Traits of Top Recruiters

-Over the past two years, I’ve worked with hundreds of recruiters and have interviewed more than a thousand to better learn about their processes and how they approach their practice.
+Over the past two years, I’ve worked with tons of recruiters and have interviewed more than a hundred to better learn about their processes and how they approach their practice.
 Throughout this time, I noticed a few similarities between the top recruiters who consistently make placements, have the lowest ghosting rates, and have the best relationships with clients and candidates.

 Interested in how they achieved such great success?
 I've come up with a short list of the similarities I found across the board for these all-stars.

 Know the Basics (Boolean Search strategies, the best platforms, etc.)

 “Learn the rules like a pro, so you can break them like an artist” — Pablo Picasso.

 This Picasso quote pretty much sums up how every successful recruiter I know got to where they are at now.
 It’s pretty fun to hear stories about that Executive Recruiter that brings home $465k annually, but what usually isn’t talked about is how it took her 10 years to get there.
 This particular recruiter I met was strategic throughout the whole process, and cornered her small portion of the market, so now everyone in her industry recognizes that she is the top recruiter around, which is clear because on average she gets about 90% of the business.
 Still, even she started out as a beginner, and was a student of the game.

 “Learn the rules like a pro so you can break them as an artist” — Pablo Picasso